Migrate a Single Cluster from ZooKeeper to KRaft

 -n <namespace>

-Verify locks are removed:
+Verify that the locks are removed:

 kubectl get kafka <kafka-name> -n <namespace> -o yaml | grep kraft-migration-cr-lock